 Automation is certainly not new.
 After all, with Excel spreadsheets, macros are designed to automate tasks that are considered repetitive and tedious.

-However, automation has evolved and we now have Repetitive Process Automation (RPA) – the use of software with AI or machine-learning capabilities to handle high-volume repeatable tasks.
+However, automation has evolved and we now have Robotic Process Automation (RPA) – the use of software with AI or machine-learning capabilities to handle high-volume repeatable tasks.

 RPA is a systematic way of automating with controlled governance, while a compatible technology in process orchestration ensures workflows are managed throughout process lifecycles.